goact/yourfertility/goact-api/4-UserHealthInformation.md

-sti | Response for Have you been tested for Sexually Transmitted Infections (STI)? stiPositive | *Optional* Response for Did you test positive for an STI? menstruation | *Optional* Response for Are you having fewer than 9 menstrual cycles per year or menstrual cycles longer than 35 days? havingSex | Response for How often are you having sex during a given month? havingSexMultiple | Response for Are you having sex multiple times at the right time of the month? contraception | Response forAre you currently using contraception? contraception | Response for Do you have any of the following medical conditions?
+sti | Response for Have you been tested for Sexually Transmitted Infections (STI)? stiPositive | *Optional* Response for Did you test positive for an STI? menstruation | *Optional* Response for Are you having fewer than 9 menstrual cycles per year or menstrual cycles longer than 35 days? havingSex | Response for How often you have sex during a given month? havingSexMultiple | Response for Are you having sex multiple times at the right time of the month? contraception | Response for Are you currently using contraception? contraception | Response for Do you have any of the following medical conditions?

 ## 2. GET /mint/api/v1/user/health/:access_token

-Fetch Persional Health Information(PHI) fields from goAct database.
+Fetch Persional Health Information (PHI) fields from the goAct database.
-This api should be call when user logged in and access to monitor page.
+This API should be call when a user is logged in.

 ### Authentication